Search

 1.3 Role of stakeholders in problem-solving

-1.4 Steps in business decision-making process
+1.4 Steps in the business decision-making process

 1. Identify the decision: The first step is to analyse and address the problem.
 After this, the nature of the decision will be defined.